 What is PCOS?

-Beyond its physical symptoms, PCOS has a significant impact on women’s mental health.
+Beyond its physical symptoms, this syndrome has a significant impact on women’s mental health.
 Women with PCOS are also at higher risk for developing long-term health conditions such as heart disease, high blood pressure, and reproductive cancers.
-Addressing the symptoms through diet, lifestyle changes, and natural treatments to achieve hormone balance is vital to managing PCOS and improving long-term health.
+Addressing the symptoms through diet, lifestyle changes, and natural treatments to achieve hormone balance is vital to managing polycystic ovary syndrome and improving long-term health.

 graph showing the incidence of PCOS symptoms amongst women with PCOS

-Frequency of specific symptoms in women with PCOS
+Frequency of specific symptoms in women with polycystic ovarian syndrome

 Diet, Lifestyle and PCOS

 A low-carb diet can be beneficial for managing PCOS, as it directly addresses one of the condition’s root issues: insulin resistance.
-By reducing carbohydrate intake, a low-carb diet helps stabilize blood sugar and insulin levels, which promotes weight loss and hormone balance and reduces PCOS symptoms.
-Additionally, a low-carb diet may improve ovulation regularity, making it easier for women with PCOS to conceive.
+By reducing carbohydrate intake, a low-carb diet helps stabilize blood sugar and insulin levels, promoting weight loss, hormone balance, and reduced polycystic ovarian syndrome symptoms.
+Additionally, a low-carb diet may improve ovulation regularity, making it easier for women with infertility related to this disease to conceive.

 Lifestyle changes are crucial in managing PCOS symptoms.
 Regular exercise, especially a mix of HIIT training and cardio, helps reduce insulin resistance, manage weight, and balance hormones.
 Stress management techniques like mindfulness meditation and adequate sleep are also essential, as chronic stress can worsen hormonal imbalances.
-Together, these lifestyle adjustments can significantly improve PCOS symptoms and reduce the risk of related health issues, such as diabetes and heart disease.
+Together, these lifestyle adjustments can significantly improve the symptoms of this condition and reduce the risk of related health issues, such as diabetes and heart disease.

 Supplements for PCOS and PCOS-Related Infertility

-Some women find PCOS relief with supplements like inositol, omega-3s, and vitamin D, which may improve insulin function and reduce inflammation.
-There are many other natural treatment options for PCOS.
+Some women find relief from their symptoms with supplements such as inositol, omega-3s, magnesium, and vitamin D, which may improve insulin function and reduce inflammation.
+There are many other natural treatment options for PCOS, like spearmint tea.
 Together with diet and lifestyle changes, these natural approaches can effectively support PCOS management.

 Meet PCOS-Centric Dr. Pamela Frank, ND

-25+ years of clinical practice.
-60+ years living with PCOS.
+26+ years of clinical practice.
+60+ years living with polycystic ovary syndrome.

 Read My Story →